 Pregnancy is a time when a host of changes are taking place in your body, as well as your mind.
 No matter how much you are looking forward to the baby’s arrival, you may find yourself feeling melancholic and depressed.
 For a lot of women, pregnancy is a time of uncertainty, alarm, panic, stress, and depression.
-Research shows that 14 – 23% of women are known to battle some symptoms of depression during pregnancy.

 Don’t let depression take over your life.
 By taking depression seriously, dealing with the situation promptly, you will revive the joys of pregnancy.
+The consequences of neglecting depression can be really extreme; some studies have shown that maternal depression can seriously increase the risk of preterm birth, low birth weight, and low Apgar scores in the child.

 There are several causes and triggers for the development of depression during pregnancy: